dotnet/docs/docs/core/tools/index.md

 ### Arguments

 The arguments you pass on the command line are the arguments to the command invoked.
-For example when you execute `dotnet publish my_app.csproj`, the `my_app.csproj` argument indicates the project to publish and is passed to the `publish` command.
+For example, when you execute `dotnet publish my_app.csproj`, the `my_app.csproj` argument indicates the project to publish and is passed to the `publish` command.

 ### Options

 The options you pass on the command line are the options to the command invoked.
-For example when you execute `dotnet publish --output /build_output`, the `--output` option and its value are passed to the `publish` command.
+For example, when you execute `dotnet publish --output /build_output`, the `--output` option and its value are passed to the `publish` command.

 ## See also